It is never easy to grow tropical plants at home. Moreover, developing a shade-loving tropical plant like Caladium Candidum may seem challenging.

 - Once the temperature rises in spring, you will witness a rapidly growing plant.

 Caladium Candidum does well in a brightly lit location with moderately warm temperatures.

 However, be wary about placing them too close to the window or outdoors because intense sunlight can quickly burn the leaves.

 Although some new Caladium cultivars can tolerate full sun, Candidum species will suffer under direct sunlight.

 Look for brown patches in the spaces between the veins and yellowing and crispy leaves that indicate a sunburnt plant.

 On the other hand, leggy stems and yellowed halos on leaves may indicate a light-stressed plant.

 Place them at least 4-5 feet away from the window or patio or in front of the wall that receives ample reflected light.

 Alternatively, you can also grow them indoors under artificial sunlight.

-Use LED light SANSI Grow light with COC technology to provide optimum lighting for the plant.
+Use LED grow light to provide optimum lighting for the plant.